Big interview with Dr. Nataša Pirc Musar: Everyone who visits Slovenia admits that it is ideal for life.

 - Which Slovenian souvenirs or books would you recommend to foreign guests?

-From souvenirs of an old one, such as the beautiful Idrija lace, as well as something modern, such as a series of glasses by the designer Oskar Kogo, which are made in Steklarska Nova in Rogaška Slatina.
+From souvenirs of an old one, such as the beautiful Idrija lace, as well as something modern, such as a series of glasses by the designer Oskar Kogoj, which are made in Steklarna Nova in Rogaška Slatina.
 However, since we are one of the most forested countries in Europe and boast exceptional cuisine, I would also add a wooden kitchen set.

 - What is your most important lesson in life?